trothr/chicory/keys/README.md

 Chicory build logic (in what we call a "wrapper" makefile) can check the signature of a package source archive.
-This is where some public keys for that purpose are found.
+This directory is where some public keys for that purpose are found.

 ## Vet Your Keys